cahyaasrini/bangkit-capstone-0323/README.md

 ## API

 We make a simple API to interact with the android app prototype.
-The repository is [here.](https://github.com/cahyaasrini/medy-api)
+Please kindly check the repository [here.](https://github.com/cahyaasrini/medy-api)